olegromanchuk/covid2019/README.md

 There are 2 options on how to install: via cloudformation or codedeploy.
 ### Installation via cloudformation script
 1. Create a stack from cloudformation script (cloudformation-template.yml).
+Must be set to custom values:
+- KeyName (aws ssh key)
+- PhoneNumber - chime phone number (chime->calling->phone number management)
+- SIPHost - Chime custom url (Calling->Voice connectors.
+Outbound host name)
+- VPCId
 It will create all necessary components, except Amazon Chime.
 You should have a configured Chime account (or any other SIP provider account)
 2. Update Origination/Termination IP address in Chime's settings.
 IP address can be found in the "Outputs" section " of cloudformation (InstanceIPAddress).You need origination (incoming calls) to be able to record a greeting which will be played by the dialer.
 The original text see below in the "Misc information".
-If you do not want to make recording over the phone you may skip origination setup.
+If you do not want to make recording over the phone you may skip the origination setup.
+Allow plenty of time for installation even after CF reports that the stack is completed (20 minutes)!!!

 3. After installation is complete you need to login on EC2 instance and enable user registration.
+Check cloudformation outputs to get an IP address of the instance.
 Run the next commands to login to the instance:
 ```
 ssh -p 22 ubuntu@EC2ADDRESS -i ~/.ssh/AWS-key.pem
 sudo /var/www/html/covid2019-auto-dialer-front/enable_registration.sh on